 On June 3, 2014, SASL received Procedural Order No. 1 from the Arbitral Tribunal (Tribunal's binding decisions on procedural matters).
-With Procedural Order No. 1 the Tribunal fixed the place of arbitration at The Hague, the Netherlands (where the arbitration is considered held from a legal point of view) and stated that the meetings and hearings will take place in Bogota (Colombia) or Washington DC (U.S.A.), to be determined by the Tribunal after consultation with the Parties before each hearing or meeting.
+With Procedural Order No. 1 the Tribunal fixed the place of arbitration at The Hague, the Netherlands (where the arbitration is considered legally held) and stated that the meetings and hearings will take place in Bogota (Colombia) or Washington DC (U.S.A.), to be determined by the Tribunal after consultation with the Parties before each hearing or meeting.
 Procedural Order No. 1 also includes a procedural calendar with two rounds of pleadings (4 months to each party for the first round and 3 months to each party for the second round, with an additional 1 month to SASL for a potential rejoinder on jurisdiction).
 The Tribunal also limited the document production phase to approximately 5 months.
 Based on the procedural calendar, SASL's statement of claim and memorial on the merits was filed on time on September 24, 2014.
-SASL seeks monetary compensation for damages in the amount of US\$385.7 million (NR 14-21, September 25, 2014), which includes US\$ 307.2 million for all of its losses caused by Bolivia's breaches of the UK-Bolivia Treaty, plus US\$78.5 million in pre-award interest but excludes fees and costs incurred in connection with the arbitration proceeding.
-Alternatively, SASL seeks restitution of the Malku Khota project along with monetary damages in the amount of US\$ 176.4 million, including pre-award interest.
-The hearing on the merits will take place between April and May 2016 and will last for approximately 10 days.
-The Tribunal held that any justifiable extension that may be granted upon request of the Parties would not affect the dates fixed for the hearing or other meeting although it is possible that the hearing dates could change, but only upon request of the parties and for good cause.
+SASL seeks monetary compensation for damages in the amount of \$385.7 million (NR 14-21, September 25, 2014), which includes \$307.2 million for all of its losses caused by Bolivia's breaches of the UK-Bolivia Treaty, plus \$78.5 million in pre-award interest but excludes fees and costs incurred in connection with the arbitration proceeding.
+Alternatively, SASL seeks restitution of the Malku Khota project along with monetary damages in the amount of \$176.4 million, including pre-award interest.
+On March 31, 2015.
+Bolivia filed its statement of defense and counter-memorial marking the conclusion of the preliminary written pleadings phase of the arbitration and the beginning of the document production phase.
+In accordance with the procedural calendar SASL's reply to Bolivia's statement of defense and counter-memorial was filed on November 30, 2015.
+Pursuant to a 21-day extension granted by the Tribunal, Bolivia's rejoinder was filed on March 21, 2016.
+On April 30, 2015, after consultations with the parties, the Tribunal decided to postpone the oral hearing from May 2016 to July 2016.
+The oral hearing will last for approximately 10 days.